How to Style Your Brand Part 2: Finding your focus / Fiona Humberstone

 Just take a moment or two to write down three words that encapsulate how you’d like your business to be seen.
 Three words that sum up what you want to be known for.

-There’s a Planning Workbook on my blog – thebrand-stylist.com – which is available to download for free and in it you’ll find all the questions you need to find a clear focus and brand your business effectively.
+There’s a Planning Workbook (external link) on my blog which is available to download for free.
+Inside it you’ll find all the questions you need to find a clear focus and brand your business effectively.

-Let’s take a look at how a couple of different businesses have used their understanding of what makes them unique and channeled that into a very clear and compelling proposition.
+Let’s take a look at how a couple of different businesses have used their understanding of what makes them unique and channelled that into a very clear and compelling proposition.

 The Future Kept